Napoli’s efforts not enough as Rangers swept out of Baltimore

 Continuing to lose could lead the front office to start selling pieces for the future.
 A series of wins, though, could give the players all that they want — a chance to play for a wild-card entry into the postseason.

 Third baseman Adrian Beltre spoke Wednesday of the need for a turnaround.
-Fellow veteran Napoli, one of the six impending free agents who could potential be dealt, spoke Thursday.
+Fellow veteran Napoli, one of the six impending free agents who potentially could be dealt, spoke Thursday.

-First with his words before the game, then with his bat.
+First before the game with his words, then with his bat.

 And it still wasn’t enough.